'An embarrassment': Trump tweet angers pandemic survivors

 “We have people dying and this is a joke to him,” Boyd said.
 “I don’t take that lightly.
 This is sad.
 This is absurd.”

 Prengaman reported from Phoenix.
-Associated Press reporters Elliot Spagat in San Diego, Michelle Price in Las Vegas and Report for America's Sam Metz in Carson City, Nevada, contributed.
+Associated Press reporters Matt Sedensky in New York, Elliot Spagat in San Diego, Michelle Price in Las Vegas and Report for America's Sam Metz in Carson City, Nevada, contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.